u-boot/u-boot/tools/binman/binman.rst

 etype.
 An EntryArg is simply an argument to the entry.
 The `atf-bl31-path` name is documented in :ref:`etype_atf_bl31`.

+Taking this a little further, when binman is used to create a FIT, it supports using an ELF file, e.g. `bl31.elf` and splitting it into separate pieces (with `fit,operation = "split-elf"`), each with its own load address.

 Invoking binman outside U-Boot
 ------------------------------